alf45tar/PedalinoMini/README.md

 Mode|Name|Description
 ----|----|-----------
 1|Normal|BLE and WiFi are enabled.
-PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoMini™ will wait for BLE-MIDI connection.<br>Web UI config is disabled.
+PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>After boot PedalinoMini™ will wait for BLE-MIDI connection.
-2|Bluetooth Only|WiFi is disabled.<br> PedalinoMini™ will wait for BLE-MIDI connection.
+2|Bluetooth Only|WiFi nad Web UI is disabled.<br> PedalinoMini™ will wait for BLE-MIDI connection.
 3|WiFi Only|PedalinoMini™ starts the WiFi procedure on boot (connect to last AP -> SmartConfig -> WPS -> Access Point).<br>BLE is disabled.
-4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection.<br>Web UI config is disabled.
+4|Access Point with Bluetooth|PedalinoMini™ skip the WiFi procedure on boot and create a WiFi Access Point.<br>PedalinoMini™ will wait for BLE-MIDI connection.
 5|Access Point without Bluetooth|PedalinoMini™ skips the WiFi procedure on boot and create a WiFi Access Point.<br>BLE is disabled.
 6|Reset WiFi credentials|Forget the last connected access point.<br>On next boot PedalinoMini™ can be connected to a new AP.
 7|Ladder Config|Learn mode for your ladder pedal.
 Any resistors ladder (up to 6 buttons) can be calibrated just pressing footswitches in any sequence.
 Footswitches are numbered depending of the corresponding analog value: lower value lower number.
 TC HELICON Switch-6 footswitch 1 correspond to button 6, footswitch 2 to button 5, and so on until footswitch 6 to button 1.<br>Configure at least one pedal as Ladder before to proceed with configuration.
 8|Reset to factory default|

 The last booting mode (1-5) is selected if you don't press any button on boot.
-The default boot mode is (3) WiFi Only or (2) Bluetooth if WiFi support it is not included.
+The default boot mode is (1) Normal.

 To select a different mode: